Pontoon Decals: Graphic Types, Plus Steps for Application and Removal

 Peel Transfer Paper

 At this point, you can remove the tape and peel away the transfer paper.
-It 's best to peel it away at a 45-degree angle and almost touching parallel to the boat.
+It's best to peel it away at a 45-degree angle and almost touch parallel to the boat.

-You may find you need to peel away the backing of certain letters such as A, P and O and anything with an unattached vinyl piece.
+You may find that you need to peel away the backing of certain letters, such as A, P, and O, as well as anything with an unattached vinyl piece.
 Some I 've spoken to suggest using a Seal-It Pen, which keeps the edges from peeling up.
 You just run it along the edges to create a thin layer of extra glue.

 Letters are much easier to place.
 However, it does get trickier with a larger decal and a rounder surface.
-It's more than likely you 'll need to use the pin prick technique on bubbles and smooth a few surfaces out.
+You'll likely need to use the pin-prick technique on bubbles and smooth a few surfaces out.

 Tips for Applying Striping